-Because of this a great deal can be, and in drafting practice often is, left to necessary implication from the adoption in the new constitution of a governmental structure which makes provision for a Legislature, an Executive and a Judicature.
+Because of this a great deal can be, and in drafting practice often is, left to necessary implication from the adoption in the new constitution of a governmental structure which makes provision for a legislature, an executive and a judicature.
 It is taken for granted that the basic principle of separation of powers will apply to the exercise of their respective functions by these three organs of government.
-Thus the constitution does not normally contain any express prohibition upon D the exercise of legislative powers by the Executive or of judicial powers by either the Executive or the Legislature.
-As respects the judicature, particularly if it is intended that the previously existing courts shall continue to function, the constitution itself may even omit any express provision conferring judicial power upon the Judicature.
-Nevertheless it is well established as a rule of construction applicable to constitutional instruments under which this governmental structure is adopted that the absence of express words to that effect does not prevent the legislative, the executive and the judicial powers of the new state being exercisable exclusively by the Legislature, by the Executive and by the Judicature respectively.
-To seek to apply to constitutional instruments the canons of construction applicable to ordinary legislation in the fields of substantive criminal or civil law would, in their Lordshins' view, be misleading-particularly those applicable to taxing statutes as to which it is a well established principle that express words are needed to impose a charge upon the subject.
+Thus the constitution does not normally contain any express prohibition on the exercise of legislative powers by the executive or of judicial powers by either the executive or the legislature.
+As respects the judicature, particularly if it is intended that the previously existing courts shall continue to function, the constitution itself may even omit any express provision conferring judicial power on the judicature.
+Nevertheless it is well established as a rule of construction applicable to constitutional instruments under which this governmental structure is adopted that the absence of express words to that effect does not prevent the legislative, the executive and the judicial powers of the new state being exercisable exclusively by the legislature, by the executive and by the judicature respectively.
+To seek to apply to constitutional instruments the canons of construction applicable to ordinary legislation in the fields of substantive criminal or civil law would, in their Lordships' view, be misleading--particularly those applicable to taxing statutes as to which it is a well-established principle that express words are needed to impose a charge on the subject.

-In the result there can be discerned in all those constitutions which have their origin in an Act of the Imperial Parliament at Westminster or in an Order in Council, a common pattern and style of draftsmanship which may conveniently G be described as "the Westminster Model".
+In the result there can be discerned in all those constitutions which have their origin in an Act of the Imperial Parliament at Westminster or in an Order in Council, a common pattern and style of draftsmanship which may conveniently be described as 'the Westminster model'.

-Before turning to those express provisions of the Constitution of Jamaica upon which the appellants rely in these appeals, their Lordships will make some general observations about the interpretation of constitutions which follow the Westminster Model.
+Before turning to those express provisions of the Constitution of Jamaica on which the appellants rely in these appeals, their Lordships will make some general observations about the interpretation of constitutions which follow the Westminister model.

-All constitutions on the Westminster Model deal under separate Chapter headings with the Legislature, the Executive and the Judicature.
-The Chapter dealing with the Judicature invariably contains provisions dealing with the method of appointment and security of tenure of the members of the judiciary which are designed to assure to them a degree of independence from the other two branches of government.
+All constitutions on the Westminster model deal under separate chapter headings with the legislature, the executive and the judicature.
+The chapter dealing with the judicature invariably contains provisions dealing with the method of appointment and security of tenure of the members of the judiciary which are designed to assure to them a degree of independence from the other two branches of government.
 It may, as in the case of the Constitution of Ceylon, contain nothing more.
-To the extent to which the Constitution itself is silent as to the distribution of the plenitude of judicial power between various courts it is implicit that it shall continue to be distributed between and exercised by the courts that were already in existence when the new constitution came into force; but the Legislature, in the exercise of its power to make new laws for the "peace, order and good government" of the state, may provide for the establishment of new courts and for the transfer to them of the whole or part of the jurisdiction A previously exercisable by an existing court.
-What, however, is implicit in the very structure of a constitution on the Westminster Model is that judicial power, however it be distributed from time to time between various courts, is to continue to be vested in persons appointed to hold judicial office in the manner and on the terms laid down in the Chapter dealing with the Judicature, even though this is not expressly stated in the Constitution (Liyanage v.
-R., (1) [1967] 1 A.C. at pp. 287-8).
+To the extent to which the constitution itself is silent as to the distributed between and exercised by the courts that were already in existence when the new constitution came into force; but the legislature, in the exercise of its power to make laws for the 'peace, order and good government' of the state, may provide for the establishment of new courts and for the transfer to them of the whole or part of the jurisdiction previously exercisable by an existing court.
+What, however, is implicit in the very structure of a constitution on the Westminster model is that judicial power, however it be distributed from time to time between various courts, is to continue to be vested in persons appointed to hold judicial office in the manner and on the terms laid down in the chapter dealing with the judicature, even though this is not expressly stated in the constitution (Liyanage v R ([1966] 1 All ER 650 at 658, [1967] AC 259 at 287, 288)).